 Sometimes the hardest thing about getting rid of clutter fast is actually taking it out of the house and disposing of it.
 There are now a number of charities that will do this for you.
 Some of them will even come to the house and collect your clutter.
 Thinking about the good your recycled clutter could do for others is a great way of moving on from being a hoarder.

 Self storage is one of the fastest growing industries in the UK – so de-cluttering isn’t an isolated problem!
 At Schepens Self Storage we work with clients who need time to make decisions about their clutter.
 We’re also there for families on the move, needing somewhere to store overflow furniture.
 Or we’ll take great care of collections, or sports equipment that has outgrown its original home.

 About Schepens Local Self Storage

 We know that de-cluttering is a difficult thing to do, so we make self storage a simple solution.
 All you need to do is tell us what you want to store and for how long.
 We’ll deliver a storage container to your home.
 We can help with packing, or provide sturdy boxes and packing materials.
-Your sealed container will be securely located in a clean, climate-controlled facility.
+Your sealed container will be securely located in a clean facility.
 You’ll be given a unique key-code providing local access to your stored goods 6 days a week.